amcajal/ermon/README.md

 **MEDIA module**: acts as a "database" or "internal storage".
 A simple project package without code -except the one needed for the API documentation (an addition in this project)- where the multimedia files used in the application -MIDI files, JPEG logos, plain text files- are stored together.
 In this way, both SRC and GUI modules can access easily to them, avoiding problems derived from the external storage in different OS (absolute and relative paths, permissions, accidental user operations).

 **SOURCE module**: all required logic operations of the application can be achieved with the following elements:
 - "Event": represents the activity (physical or not) to be performed in order to maintain healthy while using the computer, like "walk five minutes" or "rub your eyes".
 It shall contain the necessary information both to communicate with the user and be controlled by the application.
 This information includes the title of the event, its description, duration and so on.
-This element can be easily implemented as a Java class, whose UML diagram is show below (TO_DO).
+This element can be easily implemented as a [Java class](https://amcajal.github.io/ermon/src/Event.html).
 - "Clock": element that control operations based on the time (how many seconds left, what time is it).
 Clock shall measure seconds, minutes and hours, and depends on these values, certain operations shall be triggered.
 There shall be three types of clocks, as requirements establishes -System Clock, Worked Time clock and Event clock-.
 Diagrams of the clocks are as follows:

 ![generic_clock](https://github.com/amcajal/ermon/blob/master/Images/generic_clock.png)